StrangeRanger/identify-root-user-logins/cronjob/README.md

+# General Info
-# The Way This Script Is Used
+## The Way This Script Is Used
 This script is disigned to be executed as a cronjob.
-It is recommended to have this script executed everyday at 11:59 PM.
 When cronjob executes the script, all data/information collected will be reported to/placed in the root-login-log located in the same directory as the script.

-## Important Notes:
+## Setting Up Cronjob:
-- When creating the cronjob, create it in root's cronjob by executing `sudo corntab -e`.
-The recommended cronjob preset/setting is `58 23 * * * python3 /location/of/root-login-search-cronjob.py`.
+When creating the cronjob, create it in root's cronjob by executing `sudo corntab -e`.
+The cronjob will want to look something like this `58 23 * * * python3 /location/of/root-login-search-cronjob.py`.
+Currently, it is recommended to create two cronjobs: `58 23 * * * python3 /location/of/root-login-search-cronjob.py` & `58 11 * * * python3 /location/of/root-login-search-cronjob.py`.
+It is not neccessary to use both but it is recommended, because of a current flaw in the script.
+Check the main README.md to read the different flaws that have been found in the script

-## Other Notes:
+## Maintaning root-login-search.log
-- By default, the auth.log will only be scanned for logs written on the current day.
-If you wish to change the number of days, change the value of N in the script.
+Currently, the only to maintain the logs is by manually going in and deleting all the logs if you feel that there are too many.
+Later in the future, an update may be added that will create a [logrotate](https://linux.die.net/man/8/logrotate) specifically for maintaining the log file.

-# Sending Scan Report Via SMTP
+# Using SMTP To Send Scan Report Via Email (Optional)
 If you want to use SMTP and Mail to send yourself the results of the scan by email you will want to do a few things to the script.
 - Inside the script, uncomment all commented out `print` lines that have "B.1." at the end of them.
 This will print all the same info that is written to the log.
 - Instead of entering the cronjob setting listed in the "Important Notes", use this: `58 23 * * * python3 /location/of/root-login-search-cronjob.py | mail -s "root-login-search-cronjob results" {email of recipient}`.